-Calculating TP loads to Webster Lake requires estimation of the sources of water to the lake.
+Calculating TP loads to Hoods Pond requires estimation of the sources of water to the lake.
 The three primary sources of water are: 1) atmospheric direct precipitation; 2) runoff, which includes all overland flow to the tributaries and direct drainage to the lake; and 3) baseflow, which includes all precipitation that infiltrates and is then subsequently released to surface water in the tributaries or directly to the lake (i.e., groundwater).
 Baseflow is roughly analogous to dry weather flows in streams and direct groundwater discharge to the lake.
 The water budget is broken down into its components in Table 3-1.

 - Precipitation Mean annual precipitation was assumed to be representative of a typical hydrologic period for the watershed.
-The annual precipitation value was derived from the USGS publication: Open File Report 96-395, "Mean Annual Precipitation and Evaporation - Plate 2", 1996 and confirmed with precipitation data from weather stations in Epping, Durham, and Concord.
-For the Webster Lake watershed, 1.04 m of annual precipitation was used. - Runoff For each landuse category, annual runoff was calculated by multiplying mean annual precipitation by basin area and a land use specific runoff fraction.
+The annual precipitation value was derived from the USGS publication: Open File Report 96-395, "Mean Annual Precipitation and Evaporation Plate 2", 1996 and confirmed with precipitation data from weather stations in Epping, Durham, and Concord.
+For the Hoods Pond watershed, 1.06 m of annual precipitation was used. - Runoff For each landuse category, annual runoff was calculated by multiplying mean annual precipitation by basin area and a land use specific runoff fraction.
 The runoff fraction represents the portion of rainfall converted to overland flow. - Baseflow The baseflow calculation was calculated in a manner similar to runoff.
 However, a baseflow fraction was used in place of a runoff fraction for each land use.
 The baseflow fraction represents the portion of rainfall converted to baseflow.

 Runoff and baseflow fractions from Dunn and Leopold (1978) were assumed to be representative for NH land uses and are listed in Tables C-1 and C-2 in Appendix C. The hydrologic budget was calibrated to a representative standard water yield for New England (Sopper and Lull, 1970; Higgins and Colonell 1971, verified by assessment of yield from various New England USGS flow gauging stations).
-Appendix Table C-8 provides the water load attenuations for each subwatershed in order to account for the presence of wetland complexes and achieve better agreement with the standard water yield for New England.
+The water load was attenuated (reduced) 20% in the Rainbow Pond and Scobie Pond subwatersheds in order to account for the presence of wetland complexes.
+Rainbow Pond and Scobie Pond drain into the Shields Brook watershed and the cumulative water load is attenuated 11% to achieve better agreement with the standard water yield for New England.
 The attenuation was also verified based on best professional judgment and guidance from the Center for Watershed Protection (2000).
+Table C-8 provides a detailed comparison of the attenuation factors and the standard water yields used to calibrate the hydrologic budgets.
 More detail on the methodology for hydrologic budget estimation and calibration is presented in Appendix B.

 Table 3-1.
-Webster Lake Water Budget.
+Hoods Pond Water Budget.

-WATER BUDGET M /YR
+WATER BUDGET M 3 /YR

-Atmospheric 2,549,768
+Atmospheric 25,440

-Watershed Runoff 10,917,971
+Watershed Runoff 5,016,094

-Watershed Baseflow 14,142,844
+Watershed Baseflow 4,405,890

-Total 27,610,583
+Total 9,447,424